 Here are four more ways you can make sure you are making it easy to spend:

 At The Bar: The beginning of the meal is not often the time we think of making it easy to pay, but it is a time that we make it complicated for guests.
 We encourage guests to enjoy a drink at the bar while waiting for a table.
 When their table is ready, we want to move them to it as quickly as possible.
 This often leaves the guests confused about whether or not to pay at the bar.
 It also leads to difficulties with making sure the bar tab is transferred over to the proper dining room table.
 Insist that your bartenders keep accurate checks in front of the guests at all times.
 Instruct the host that is seating the guest to take that check and ask the guest if they would like to settle it or transfer the check to the table.
-This way the host can deliver the check to the server or the check and credit card to the bartender.
+According to an expert this way the host can deliver the check to the server or the check and credit card to the bartender, read what he said.
 The guest does not have to fumble for their credit card while the host is waiting to seat them or wait at the end of the meal while the server is trying to find their bar tab to transfer.

 Ask About Deadlines: Many times dinner is not the primary focus of your guests’ evening.
 Whether they are heading to the movies or to catch a flight, your guests will often be on a time schedule.
 Compensate for this by asking in advance if they are on a timeframe.
 This allows you to pace their meal accordingly rather than having them ask for their check when they need to leave.
 Being aware of their schedule reduces the stress on the guest and the server when it is time to process the payment.
 This is particularly vital if your restaurant is near a theater, sporting venue, or airport.